 Before the ACA reformed the individual insurance landscape, some people with individual health insurance weren’t aware that their plans didn’t cover maternity – until they became pregnant.
 And there were often misconceptions about the ability to purchase additional coverage, with some insureds believing that as long as they maintained continuous coverage, they would be able to purchase coverage that included maternity if and when they needed it.
 But that was not the case.

 There are still individual and small-group plans that don’t include maternity care, because grandmothered and grandfathered plans are still in existence.
-Grandmothered plans are allowed to remain in force until the end of 2021 (and that may be extended; the federal government has issued extensions every year since 2014), although their continued existence is at the discretion of each state and the insurers that offer plans in a given state, so some states haven’t had grandmothered plans for years, or never had them at all.
+Grandmothered plans are allowed to remain in force until if and when the federal government says otherwise, although their continued existence is at the discretion of each state and the insurers that offer plans in a given state, so some states haven’t had grandmothered plans for years, or never had them at all.
 And the number of grandfathered plans is steadily declining, since those are plans that were in force as of March 2010 and have remained largely unchanged ever since.
 But maternity coverage is included in all individual and small-group plans with original effective dates of January 1, 2014 or later.

 Preventive care is covered with no cost-sharing on plans that were sold or renewed after September 23, 2010, and additional woman-specific preventive care was added to plans that were sold or renewed after August 1, 2012.
 So at this point, all grandmothered plans include free preventive care, as well as all new plans that are fully ACA-compliant.